strapi/strapi-starter-gridsome-portfolio/README.md

 On the frontend, we're using [Gridsome](https://gridsome.org/), a Vue.js framework for static sites.
 It uses GraphQL to query data and Tailwind CSS for styles.

+This starter uses the [Strapi portfolio template](https://github.com/strapi/strapi-template-portfolio)

+Check out all of our starters [here](https://strapi.io/starters)

 ## Getting started

 Use our `create-strapi-starter` CLI to create your project.